kdombrosky/ecommerce-back-end/README.md

 ## Installation
 1. Clone the repo
-2. Open terminal at root directory of app (Develop Folder)
+2. Open terminal at root directory of app
 3. Run "npm i" to install necessary dependencies

 ## Usage